U.K. PM Boris Johnson says sorry after 'partygate' report released

 Gray's glimpse inside a 10 Downing St. marked by excessive alcohol consumption and staff afraid to speak out about workplace problems are a blow to Johnson, despite the fact that Gray's conclusions relate to just four of the 16 events she investigated.

-Her findings on 12 others have been withheld at the request of the police, who last week launched a criminal investigation into the most serious alleged breaches of coronavirus rules.
-The Metropolitan Police force said it had asked for cuts to Gray's report “to avoid any prejudice to our investigation.”
+Her findings on 12 others have been withheld at the request of the Metropolitan Police force, to avoid “any prejudice” to a criminal investigation launched last week into the most serious alleged breaches of coronavirus rules.

 The force said Monday that it would be interviewing party attendees and looking at more than 300 photos and over 500 pages of documents it had received from Gray's team.
 Anyone found guilty, including the prime minister, could face a fine.

-The allegations that the prime minister and his staff flouted restrictions imposed on the country to curb the spread of the coronavirus - holding “bring your own booze” office parties, birthday celebrations and “wine time Fridays” - have caused public anger, led some Conservative lawmakers to call for Johnson's resignation and triggered intense infighting inside the governing party.
+The allegations that the prime minister and his staff flouted restrictions imposed on the country - holding “bring your own booze” office parties, birthday celebrations and “wine time Fridays” - have caused public anger, led some Conservative lawmakers to call for Johnson's resignation and triggered intense infighting inside the governing party.

 Opposition Labour Party leader Keir Starmer said the British public had made “heart-wrenching sacrifices” and endured “a collective trauma” during the pandemic.